Book same-day appointments — Call (03) 7057 7284

 Shoulder Pain Treatment in Williamstown

-At The Performance Club in Williamstown, our osteopaths and myotherapists treat shoulder pain for patients from Williamstown, Newport, Altona, and Spotswood.
-Myotherapy is particularly effective for shoulder muscle tension and trigger points, while osteopathy addresses joint and postural contributions to shoulder pain.
+At 18 Macaulay St Williamstown, our osteopaths and myotherapists treat shoulder pain for patients from Williamstown, Newport, Altona, and Spotswood.
+Myotherapy is particularly effective for muscular shoulder pain and chronic tension, while osteopathy addresses joint and postural contributions.

 Common searches: shoulder pain osteopath Williamstown, shoulder pain treatment Newport, rotator cuff Altona, shoulder pain clinic Williamstown.